SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

 Till now we have given passwords (or) usernames in the terminal (or) in the ansible.cfg file right ? but it is not secure, so we now use ansible-vault, nothing but storage of secrets like keys,passwords etc.
 - Encoding ---> A proper pattern to encode the text, in this format everybody can guess the secret.
-- Encryption ---> Generating a random text using mathematic algorithm (AES256) tough to guess, so we encrypt ansible-vault, those who know the password, they can only decrypt the code.
+- Encryption ---> Generating a random text using mathematic algorithm (AES256) tough to guess, so we encrypt ansible-vault, those who know the password they can only decrypt the code.
 Below are the examples.
 - asaiaavaa ----> sai (encoding)
 - hsdh234sk456jdksd ----> sai (encryption)

 ### How to create ansible vault in ansible-server ?
-The flow is inside the Practice folder, you need to create vault/group_vars/ create a vault inside the group_vars folder only, however it will be empty only, folders from the linux server not from the VS. And also create ansible.cfg,inventory.ini and your playbook files.
-Make sure to put "ask_vault_pass=True" in ansible.cfg
-- "ansible-vault create /path/<some_name>.yaml"
+- Practice folder (Your working directory)
-- Create one folder for "vault" and a sample playbook (01-playbook.yaml) inside the vault in VS.
+- vault folder (Create inside the Practice folder)
-- Create "group_vars" folder inside the vault in server.
+- group_vars folder (Create inside the vault folder)
-- For example create a vault inside the group_vars folder using "ansible-vault create group_vars/web.yaml"
+- Create vault file inside the group_vars folder using below command.
-- Set vault password and then enter your values like ansible_user: centos ; ansible_password: DevOps321
-- So now we have web component username and password is in group_vars/web.yaml
+- "ansible-vault create Practice/vault/group_vars/some_name.yaml"
+- Create ansible.cfg, inventory.ini and your playbook files (Inside the Practice folder not in vault or group_vars folders)
+- Put "ask_vault_pass=True" in ansible.cfg (or) "ansible-playbook 01-playbook.yaml --ask-vault-pass"
-- How to connect to the web instance ? "ansible-playbook 01-playbook.yaml" since we have inventory in separate file and username and passwords are in vault and you need to keep "ansible.cfg" file give ask_vault_pass=True then only it will ask to enter the vault password
+- How to connect to the instance ? "ansible-playbook 01-playbook.yaml" since we have inventory in separate file and username/passwords are kept in vault.
-- If you dont give "ask_vault_pass=True" then you need to give from the command prompt only like below "ansible-playbook 01-playbook.yaml --ask-vault-pass"
-- SSM Parameter, since our infra is in SSM Parameter in AWS systems manager, this is also a vault from AWS, we integrate Ansible-vault with the SSM Parameter and we fetch the values from AWS instead of depending on ansible-vault and ansible-vault commands.
+- Since our infra is in SSM Parameter in AWS systems manager, this is also a vault from AWS, but we integrate ansible-vault with the SSM Parameter and we fetch the values from AWS instead of depending on ansible-vault and ansible-vault commands.

 ### Dynamic Inventory
-- Till now we dint used aws cloud services perfectly, its like a on-premise, like we have servers and domain thats it.
+- Till now we dint used aws cloud services completely, its like a on-premise for us, like we have only servers and domain thats it.
-- For example we have 10 servers now because of traffic, and i need to run ansible-playbook against these servers, then ansible will connect to AWS ---> Fetch IP_addresses of the servers dynamically, how will ansible will fetch ?
+- For example we have 10 servers now, because of traffic and i need to run ansible-playbook against these servers, then ansible will connect to AWS ---> It will fetch IP_addresses of the servers dynamically, how will ansible will fetch ?
-- If you want to run update to the all web instances then "ansible-instance" should connect to AWS and fetch instances with name "web" in us-east-1
+- If you want to run update to the all web instances then "ansible-instance" should connect to AWS and fetch instances with name "web" which are present in us-east-1 region.
+We use "ansible ec2 inventory"

 ### What is Plug and Play
-- If your ansible-server wants to connect to the external systems like azure,gcp or alibaba etc. Then we need to add some plug (regarding azure,gcp or alibaba), thats what we call plug, similarly if ansible have plugin to connect to aws ec2, we can fetch IP_addresses.
+- If your ansible-server wants to connect to the external systems like azure,gcp or alibaba etc. Then we need to add some plug (of azure,gcp or alibaba), thats what we call plug, similarly if ansible have plugin to connect to aws ec2, we can fetch IP_addresses.
 That is nothing but "AWS Dynamic inventory plugin"

 ### Points to remember